Receive our newsletter

 Christmas Afternoon Tea

 Whether you’re celebrating the season with colleagues, loved ones, or friends, experience a truly magical Christmas at St Michael’s Mount.
 Surrounded by the island’s captivating scenery, guests can enjoy a delicious selection of festive delicacies created by Head Chef Greg Milne.
-His Christmas menu showcases locally sourced ingredients — including some grown right here on the island — perfectly complemented by a pot of Tregothnan tea or a sparkling glass of festive fizz.
+The Christmas menu showcases locally sourced ingredients, including some grown right here on the island, perfectly complemented by a pot of Tregothnan tea or a sparkling glass of festive fizz.
 Only available on selected dates and times in December, see link for details.

 What’s open during winter?

-During opening hours in winter, you can visit the:
+During opening hours in winter, you can visit:

 What’s not open?